 Oh, stereotypes.
-We use that word so many times even without noticing it.
-If you want to know whether they are true or not, read more here to find it out.
+We use that word so many times, even without noticing it.
+If you want to know whether they are true, read more here.

-That’s the case of the USA as well.
-Like, for example, when people say Illionians never agree on a single thing, New Yorkers don’t like tourists, and Alabamians are all conservatives.
+That’s the case in the USA as well.
+For example, when people say Illionians never agree on a single thing, New Yorkers don’t like tourists, and Alabamians are all conservatives.

 Or how about this one: when people from Boston think they are the best of the best (when we all know official sources said that this statement is false and misleading).
 Get the joke?